amirmasoudabdol/Bilbo/docs/decision-strategies.md

 }
 ```

-For instance, a research with the selection policy chain set above:
+For instance, research with the selection policy chain set above:

 - starts by looking for `[“sig”, “min(pvalue)”]`
 - if there is no outcome with these properties, he moves to search for `[“effect > 0”, “min(pvalue)”]`,